DNSCrypt/dnscrypt-proxy/README.md

 ### Installing as a system service (Windows, Linux, MacOS)

-Type `dnscrypt-proxy -service install` to register dnscrypt-proxy as a system service, and `dnscrypt-proxy -service start` to start it.
+With administrator privileges, type `dnscrypt-proxy -service install` to register dnscrypt-proxy as a system service, and `dnscrypt-proxy -service start` to start it.

 Done.
 It will automatically start at boot.